 One of the key fundamentals of the certification requirements for ISO 9001 is the quality objectives.
-Equality objectives are within Clause 5 – leadership, of ISO 9001:2015.
+Quality objectives are within Clause 6 of ISO 9001:2015.
 One of the reasons why ISO 9001 certification is important is because it helps us to focus on matters that matter the most.

 Once we establish the internal and external issues of the organisation meaning what environment the company works in, we must establish the vision for the company.
 The division is simply a statement that explains where we, as leaders of organisations, will be taking our companies in the future.

 The quality policy for ISO 9001, which is the vision of the organisation, and the quality objectives great go hand in hand.
 They support each other in the sense that vision explains where do wants to get, and equality objectives explain how we know that we got to that stage.
 In this blog post you will successfully learn how to implement and audit ISO 9001:2015 Quality Objectives with Examples.

 For example if in the quality policy we are stating that we want to be market leaders within our industry, then when we must have a goal/objective that’s related to the market share.

 I wanted to start this blog about ISO 9001:2015 Quality Objectives with Examples by explaining in a in a simple way what the actual requirements by the standard are for quality objectives.
 The quality objectives are mentioned in clause 6.2 of the iso 9001 2015 version of the ISO 9001 standard.
 The first thing that we’re going to see is the actual requirement from the standard:

 6.2 Quality objectives and planning to achieve them